-GIS is not really a scientific discipline in its own right, but rather is a language for the representation of geospatial information that may originate in any of the many geographically related disciplines.
-GIS projects, therefore, always reflect the specific discipline or disciplines of their owners.
-Examples of geospatial disciplines in which GIS abstractions are frequently found include forest management, soil mapping, cadastre management, base cartography, surface hydrology, wetlands, transportation modeling, and so forth.
-Each of these disciplines has many sub-disciplines, and a GIS project can involve any combination of these.
+The use requirements of geospatial content for an information community always reflect the specific discipline or disciplines of their owners.
+Examples of geospatial disciplines in which geospatial abstractions are frequently found include forest management, soil mapping, cadastre management, base cartography, surface hydrology, wetlands, transportation modeling, and so forth.
+Each of these disciplines has many sub-disciplines, and an information community can involve any combination of these.

-It is exactly the multiplicity of languages at the Project World level that leads to the most difficult problems in interoperability between GIS information stores.
+It is exactly the multiplicity of languages at the Project World level that leads to the most difficult problems in interoperability between geospatial information stores.
 This is the source of much of the splintering that artificially divides the Geospatial World.
 The situation is manageable, however, if sufficient care is taken in the formalization of the language constructs.
-We will see that each

-Geospatial Information Community is intimately related to an equivalence class in the set of all possible Project Worlds under a special relation.
+We will see that each Geospatial Information Community is intimately related to an equivalence class in the set of all possible Project Worlds under a special relation.

 Let's look at three different Project World views of our slice of the universe.
-They are shown in Figure 2-1.
+They are shown in Figure 2-9.
 They reflect the views of a cartographer, a cadastre manager, and a pavement manager, respectively.
 (A cadastre is a collection of parcel ownership and parcel extent records.)
 Notice that each Geospatial Information Community sees an abstraction of a particular subset of the whole Geospatial World.

-Figure 2-1: The Project World, or The World View
+Figure 2-9: The Project World, or The World View

-Using the Syntropy notation, the associations from the Geospatial World to the Project World are represented in Figure 2-2.
+Using the Syntropy notation, the associations from the Geospatial World to the Project World are represented in Figure 2-10.

-Figure 2-2: Navigation between the Geospatial World and the Project World.
+Figure 2-10: Navigation between the Geospatial World and the Project World.

 To give the next four levels of abstraction sufficient rigor for unambiguous representation in software, we insist on imposing a great deal of structure upon the language of the Project World (which we call the Information Community Language.)
 It is through these structures that individuals certify that they are observing common phenomena, and have abstracted the Real World in a repeatable way.
-Specifically, we impose nine formal and rigorous structures: Feature Instances, Geometry, Corners, Geometry Schema, Spatial Reference System, Feature Types, Attribute-Value Pairs, Attribute Schema, and Project Schema.
+Specifically, we impose nine formal and rigorous structures: Feature Instances, Geometry, Coordinates, Geometry Schema, Coordinate Reference System, Feature Types, Attribute-Value Pairs, Attribute Schema, and Project Schema.
 All of these are to be understood as real world facts, not to be modeled in software at this level of abstraction.
 We forbid all language that lies outside these structures.
 Because all nine structures are essential for information sharing, we will discuss each of them, one at a time.